Running Yara scans

 EXAMPLE

-A dangerous file, Invoice.doc, is sent in an e-mail to all the employees in your organization.
+A malicious file Invoice.doc is emailed to all your company's employees.
 Some of them download and open it.
 When the file is opened, it runs a process on the workstation that performs malicious operations.
 By running Yara scans, the security administrator can:

 • Determine whether the process blocked by the Protect-Office apps-Part 7 rule in the Protection baseline rule set is malicious.
 To do so, the administrator configures the rule so that when it is applied, it triggers a Yara scan.
 See Triggering a Yara scan when logs are generated in a rule.